-I took the IST19 Havaist shuttle bus from the transportation level to Taksim Square.
-It cost 18 Turkish Lira (approx £2.50) which I had already put on my card.
-The luggage was loaded and I was given a receipt.
+The IST19 Havaist shuttle bus went from the transportation level to Taksim Square.
+It cost 18 Turkish Lira (approx £2.50).
+The luggage was loaded into the locker and there was a receipt for this.

 It was much cheaper than a car transfer and I then just had a short walk through Taksim to my accommodation, the Suitel Bosphorus Taksim.

 There is a tram line planned from Istanbul airport to the city but it has not been completed as of November 2019 so buses or cars are currently the main option.
 Check out Istanbul Airport for more transfer information.